nasr-amraoui/nasr-amraoui/README.md

 My name is Amraoui NasrEddine
 -----------------------------------------------------------------------------------------------------------------

 - 🌍 I live in Sale, Morocco
-- 🧠  I'm a mobile app devlopper
+- 🧠 I'm a web & mobile app devlopper
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on a gallery app called "Moments"
 - 🌱 I’m currently learning flutter
-- 👯 I’m looking to collaborate on your future projects, let's build something BIG
+- 👯 I’m looking to collaborate on your future projects, let's build something BIIIG
 - 🤔 I’m looking for help with my web development experience and deep knowledge
 - ✉️ You can contact me at my email address: [nasreddine.amraoui.2004@gmail.com](mailto:nasreddine.amraoui.2004@gmail.com)
 - ⚡ Fun fact: I have pretty good gaming skills, and I also love playing chess

 <br>